-1 How to use this document
+How to use this document

-This Administration Guide provides valuable instructions on managing and operating the SPA-841 IP Telephone.
+This Administration Guide provides instructions on managing and operating the SPA941 IP Telephone.
 The Guide covers the following topics:

-- General Operating Information - Call, Voice, Signaling Features and Hardware Functionality Descriptions - Configuration, Performance and Troubleshooting Guidelines - Provisioning
+- General Operating Information - Call, Voice, Signaling Features, and Hardware Functionality Descriptions - Configuration, Performance, and Troubleshooting Guidelines - Provisioning

-The SPA-841 User Guide provides more details on how to use the phone's features via the phone's physical interfaces i.e. LED, keys and buttons.
-The Administrative Guide is very helpful for network administrators that need detailed information on how to configure the phone from the phone's Web Server or are need access to the phone's troubleshooting and performance functionality.
-Finally, the document also covers provisioning of the SPA-841.
+The SPA941 User Guide provides more details on how to use the phone's features via the phone's physical interfaces, including the softkeys, display menus, the key pad, and dedicated buttons.
+The Administrative Guide is helpful for network administrators that need detailed information on how to configure the phone from the phone's Web Server, or need access to the phone's troubleshooting and performance functions.
+Finally, the document also covers provisioning of the SPA941.

-2 Important Operating Information
+Important Operating Information

-Please insure the safe operation of the SPA-841 by following the operating instructions in this section.
+Please insure the safe operation of the SPA941 by following the operating instructions in this section.